Parent-Teacher Relationship and Cooperation: An Important Factor in Student’s Quality Learning and Self-Development

 1. Regularly ask your child about school matters.

 This article doesn’t side the teachers purely.
-Sometimes, teachers can be making some mistakes in handling the students too so it is very important for the parents to ask their child about what goes around the school.
+Sometimes, teachers can be making some mistakes in handling the students too, so it is vital for the parents to ask their child about what goes around the school.
 This way, the child can also feel that they are being cared for.
 This will surely help the kid feel motivated at school bringing out the best in him every time.

 2. Take a time to know about the school’s activities and advocacy.